-John Fahey, president of the World Anti-Doping Agency (AMA), stated that the suspension for life that fell on lance Armstrong "could be reducedto "if the American exciter" cooperates fully "with the US Anti-Doping Agency (USADA).
+John Fahey, president of the World Anti-Doping Agency (AMA), stated that the suspension for life that fell on lance Armstrong "could be reduceda "if the American exciter" cooperates fully "with the US Anti-Doping Agency (USADA).

-For Fahey, Armstrong was a cyclist " led one of the most systematic and widespread doping frauds in the history of sports"" It is not an excuse to say that other runners were also doped and that, therefore, he also had to cheat.
-Nor is it an excuse to say that the rigorous demands of your sport make it necessary to take substances that improve performance, "Fahey explained."
-Reality, "he continued," is that Mr. Armstrong had cheated for more than a decade, which had incited others to cheat, intimidated them if they dared to tell and, continues until today, manipulating the facts for their own benefit. "
+For Fahey, Armstrong was a cyclist " led one of the most systematic and widespread doping frauds in the history of sports"It is not an excuse that he said that other runners were also doping and that he therefore had to cheat as well.
+Nor is it an excuse to say that the rigorous demands on your sport make it necessary to take performance-enhancing substances, "Fahey explained."
+The reality, "he continued," is that Mr. Armstrong had cheated for more than a decade, which had incited others to cheat, intimidated them if they dared to tell and he continues to this day, manipulating the facts for his own benefit. "

-For Fahey, "the only possibility that something will change is that Lance Armstrong tells the USADA that he will give them evidence under oath."
-"Not on television programs, but under oath and to the appropriate authorities, and if there were grounds and arguments, the USADA could consider reduce your lifetime penalty to a minimum of eight years", Fahey assured.
+For Fahey, "the only chance that something will change is for Lance Armstrong to indicate to USADA that he will give them evidence under oath."
+"Not on television shows, but under oath and to the proper authorities.
+And if there were grounds and arguments, USADA could consider reduce your lifetime penalty to a minimum of eight years"Fahey said.

 On alleged strained relations between the UCI and the governing body (WADA), Fahey commented: "Only cycling can cure the problems it has.
 If its members continue to allow their sport to falter between one crisis and another, then I think that we will continue reading controversial cases in this sport ".